Difference Between Hard Cost vs Soft Cost

 - The major difference between these two costs is the time frame to calculate the cost.
-The hard cost occurs till the end of the construction phase of any project whereas soft cost may occur even after the construction phase.
+The hard cost occurs until the end of any project’s construction phase, whereas the soft cost may occur even after the construction phase.
 There are some documentations, Permissions, and certifications like occupancy certificates needed to be done even after the project is completed come under soft cost.
-Once the project is complete one doesn’t need any cost for equipment, plants, machinery, raw materials, labors, etc.
+Once the project is complete, one doesn’t need any cost for equipment, plants, machinery, raw materials, labor, etc.

 - Hard cost is the tangible cost.
 An experienced person can easily calculate the cost.
-Soft cost is the cost that is not visible by the eyes and is not obvious to the client at first.
-These costs are not related to labor or material or equipment.
-E.g.: Soft cost includes taxes, permits, advertising costs, etc. Soft cost may also include movable furniture as it could be transferred.
+Soft cost is not visible by the eyes and is not obvious to the client at first.
+These costs are not related to labor or material, or equipment.
+E.g., Soft cost includes taxes, permits, advertising costs, etc. Soft cost may also include movable furniture as it could be transferred.